evelyonsberg/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+These are a few of my favorite things:
+* Raindrops on roses
+* Whiskers on kittens
+* Bright copper kettles
+* Woolen mittens
+  * Specifically, warm woolen mittens